 Part II of Form HUD-52665.
 The receiving PHA must promptly inform the initial PHA if it intends to absorb or bill.
 The receiving PHA sends Part II of Form HUD-52665 to the initial PHA.
 If the receiving PHA decides to bill the initial PHA, the receiving PHA not only completes Part II of the Form HUD-52665, but also attaches a copy of the new Form HUD-50058 before returning it to the initial PHA.
 In addition to the initial billing deadline discussed above, the instructions of the Form HUD-52665 provide that the receiving PHA must complete and mail (which may include electronic mail or fax) Part II of the form within 10 working days from the date a HAP contract is executed on behalf of a family.

 HUD is aware that in some instances receiving PHAs have submitted initial billings well after 10 working days, creating significant difficulties for initial PHAs.
-Effective 30 days following the issuance date of this notice, the initial PHA is generally not obligated to honor initial billings that are postmarked, emailed, or faxed more than 10 working days after the date the HAP contract is executed.
+The initial PHA is generally not obligated to honor initial billings that are postmarked, emailed, or faxed more than 10 working days after the date the HAP contract is executed.
 (Note that it is the date the HAP contract is executed, not the effective date of the HAP contract, which is at issue.
 For instance, if a PHA executes a HAP contract within 60 days of the approval of the unit, the HAP contract may be retroactive to the date the unit was approved.
 It is the date the PHA executed the contract, not the retroactive effective date of the contract, that establishes the deadline by which the initial billing must be mailed, emailed or faxed.)
 The initial PHA must immediately inform the receiving PHA in writing of its decision not to accept the late billing submission.
 A receiving PHA that failed to send the initial billing within 10 working days following the date the HAP contract is executed is generally required to absorb the family into its own program unless the initial PHA is willing to accept the late submission.

 HUD may in certain instances require the initial PHA to honor a billing submission that is received after the 10-day deadline (such as where the receiving PHA is over-leased and is in danger of not being able to stay under unit months available for its fiscal year).
 In such a case HUD may take action to address the receiving PHA’s failure to submit the notification in a timely manner, which may include reducing the receiving PHA’s administrative fee and subsequently transferring units from the receiving PHA to the initial PHA.

 Timing of the Initial and Subsequent Billing Payments.
 The initial PHA must pay the first billing amount due within 30 calendar days of receipt of Part II of the Form HUD-52665.
 Subsequently, the initial PHA must make payment each month the billing arrangement is in effect.
 The payment must be provided in a form and manner that the receiving PHA is able and willing to accept.
 Initial PHAs involved in billing arrangements must ensure that subsequent monthly billing payments are received by the receiving PHA no later than the fifth working day of each month.
-This plan goes into effect for existing billing arrangements 60 days following the effective date of this notice.